Your money-making expert. Financial journalist, TV and radio personality.

 How can your executor contact all your beneficiaries?

 It’s easy enough to ring up a charity and make a donation.
 On the other hand, leaving a mansion to a distant niece is all well and good, but if nobody has her contact details then it is unlikely she will ever be able to collect.
 Including phone numbers and addresses of your loved ones is a sensible idea, as is letting them know that they’ll inherit.

 Dying without a will is known as dying ‘intestate’.
 The risks of dying intestate include:

-For example, if the estate is particularly complicated, legal advice is the best route to take to avoid any confusion and ensure compliance with the Will.
+For example, if the estate is particularly complicated, legal advice is the best way to avoid any confusion and ensure compliance with the will.
 In particular circumstances, legal advice must be followed.

 The will is invalid

-If you believe the deceased did not have the mental capacity to make a Will, the Will may be invalid on this basis.
-Your loved one may have been suffering from a serious illness, Alzheimer’s or dementia when they created their Will.
+If you believe the deceased did not have the mental capacity to make a will, the will may be invalid on this basis.
+Your loved one may have been suffering from a serious illness like Alzheimer’s or dementia when they created their will.

 The will does not provide reasonable financial provision

 You may have been financially dependent on the deceased.
 Even if you believe the will itself to be valid, you may have the view that you should have been more greatly provided for under the will’s terms.

 If this is the case, you can make a claim under The Inheritance (Provision for Family and Dependents) Act 1975.